Understanding data products

 When an observation is made by an instrument, a raw data product is created.
 Often, additional processing is applied, resulting in one or more partially processed, calibrated, or derived products.
 Data providers sometimes classify the content of these data product by assigning a product type.

-For example, below are a Curiosity left Front Hazcam raw data product (left) and one of the derived products (raw) created from the raw product.
+For example, below are a Curiosity left Front Hazcam raw data product (left) and one of the derived products (right) created from the raw product.
 The left image has the product type EDR.
 The right image has the product type RAD to indicate that it has been linearized and radiometrically corrected to absolute radiance units.

 Data types can include raw products, housekeeping and ancillary data, calibrated data, and a variety of derived products.
 Knowing which data types are available can inform which are of interest to you.
 Remember that the content and format of data products from a single instrument can vary depending on the product type.